adore/daylight/doc/develop.md

 #### Through Associations

 In Rails you can setup your model to have a `has_one :through`.
 This is a special case for `ActiveModelSerializers` and for the `Daylight` client.

+> NOTE: Rails does not have `belongs_to :through` associations.

-For example if your model has associations setup like so:
+For example, if your model has associations setup like so:

   ````ruby
     class Post < ActiveRecord::Base